Ugramm: Accolades

-Sequel and remakes
+Sequel, Remake and Adaptation

 A sequel to the film titled Ugramm Veeram to be made in 2015, was announced by Srimurali in July 2014, but there have been no official updates till date.
 It was remade in Odia as Agastya starring Anubhav Mohanty.
 A Marathi remake titled Raanti starring Sharad Kelkar and Shanvi Srivastava was announced in August 2022.

 The 2023 film Salaar: Part 1 – Ceasefire directed by Neel was a retelling of the story, which he did not perceive as a remake.
-He made significant changes to the story to suit Prabhas and Prithviraj Sukumaran, who were re-enacting Sriimurali and Tilak Shekar's roles.
 Neel expressed that Ugramm always held a special place in his heart and wanted to do justice to its story.
 Following the pan-Indian success of KGF: Chapter 2, Neel saw the new markets opened by KGF as an opportunity to not let his "best stories languish on YouTube".
 He wanted "Ugramm to reach the heights of KGF" and emphasized that "scaling up Ugramm to create Salaar was solely about enhancing the storytelling."